 Under applicable Canadian law, shareholder approval is not required for the Corporation to issue Common Shares in a number of circumstances.
 Moreover, the Corporation has commitments that could require the issuance of a substantial number of additional Common Shares, in particular warrants exercisable into Common Shares and options to acquire Common Shares under the Corporation's stock option plan.
-The future business of the Corporation can also be expected to issue additional options, warrants and other financial instruments, which may include debt.
+The future business of the Corporation will require substantial additional financing which will likely involve the sale of equity capital.
+The Corporation can also be expected to issue additional options, warrants and other financial instruments, which may include debt.
 Future issuances of equity capital may have a substantial dilutive effect on existing shareholders.
 The Corporation is not able at this time to predict the future amount of such issuances or dilution.